csc-training/geocomputing_course/materials/terminal.md

 # Terminal

-TODO: adopt to webinterface  task
+TODO: adopt to webinterface  task, check, and clean

 ## Why would you want to use the terminal?